mobius-development/maple/README.md

 <p>
   A smart, incrementally-adoptable UI library for creating stylish applications with an extensive, flexible and simple API, powered by the Roblox platform. <br />

-  Using a stylish and flexible syntax, Maple supercharges your development, allowing you to spend less time writing your code and more time perfecting it. <br />
+  Using a elegant and flexible syntax, Maple supercharges your development, allowing you to spend less time writing your code and more time perfecting it. <br />

   <a href="https://github.com/mobiusdevs/maple-design/pulls">Contributing</a> · <a href="https://mobiusdevs.github.io/maple">View the docs</a>
 </p>